Fleas and Ticks: How to Differentiate and Deal with Both

 1. Jumping:

-Fleas exhibit distinctive jumping behavior, often seen leaping from one location to another.
+Fleas exhibit distinctive jumping behaviour, often seen leaping from one location to another.

 1. Feeding Habits: